simonhw/campsite-bookings/README.md

 Each user story was assigned a number of labels to aid in the project workflow.
 These include:

 - `Sprint 1/2/3/4` - To denote in which sprint the user story will be worked on.
-- `Story Points: 1/2/3/5/8` - To denote how much effort each user story requires.
+- `Story Points: 1/2/3` - To denote how much effort each user story requires.
 - `Must-Have` - A user story relating to a feature without which the website will not function correctly.
 - `Should-Have` - A user story relating to a feature that will complement the core website features and enhance the user experience.
-- `Could-Have` - A user story relating to a feature that be of benefit to the user but without which the site will still achieve all its design goals.
+- `Could-Have` - A user story relating to a feature that could be of benefit to the user but without which the site will still achieve all its design goals.
 - `Site User` - A user story from the perspective of a regular site user.
 - `Site Admin` - A user story from the perspective of a site administrator.
 - `documentation` - A task related to writing the README or TESTING documents.